 Executive Summary of ragnar locker ransomware

 Initially discovered in April 2020, Ragnar Locker is both ransomware and a ransomware gang.
-The threat actor has been on the FBI’s radar since the gang breached 52 organizations across 10 critical infrastructure sectors.
-The industries that Ragnar Locker has breached include energy, critical manufacturing, financial services, government, and information technology.
+The threat actor has been on the Federal Bureau of Investigation's (FBI) radar since the gang breached 52 organizations across 10 critical infrastructure sectors.
+The critical industries that Ragnar Locker has breached include energy, manufacturing, financial services, government, and information technology.

 Ragnar Locker is known for constantly switching up their obfuscation techniques to avoid detection and prevention, as well as deterring organizations from contacting law enforcement after a breach.
 Let’s take a look at Ragnar Locker’s tactics and techniques, and why it’s important to remember the dangers of paying the demanded ransom.

 Although Ragnar Locker was discovered by the FBI in April 2020, the group has actually been active since December 2019.
 Ragnar Locker is both the name of the ransomware group and the name of the ransomware.
 The gang works as a part of a ransomware family, which means they are associated with several ransomware variants or threat actor groups.

 Ragnar Locker is known for using the double extortion tactic, which involves threat actors exfiltrating sensitive data, then triggering the encryption attack, and ultimately threatening to leak the data if the demanded ransom isn’t paid.
 To avoid prevention and detection, the threat actor frequently changes their obfuscation techniques.